brandon-powers/ddg/README.md

 The SQL to extract the foreign keys of each table was heavily influenced, barring minor changes, from this article: https://msdn.microsoft.com/en-us/library/aa175805(SQL.80).aspx.

+## Contributing

+Make sure to copy the `hooks/` directory into your local `.git/hooks/` directory to ensure the git hooks for this project run.
+Most notably, there exists a pre-commit hook that runs tests and a linter over the code, failing the commit if the tests or linter fails.

+Bug reports and pull requests are welcome on GitHub at https://github.com/brandon-powers/ddg.

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## TODO
   - Fix integration with Travis-CI.
   - Write documentation on DDG in this README.